-- Communities and Environment with increased waste disposal costs, refuse charges, income pressures and the cost of unfunded activities including the Task Force Teams.
-Due to Covid-19 an increase in staff sickness and shielding was beginning to have a financial impact on the service. - Housing and Safer Communities with sustained pressures on emergency overnight accommodation which have increased due to a longer length of stay in temporary accommodation, a lower level of social lettings and the increase in private rents not met by Housing Benefit.
+- Communities and Environment due to increased waste disposal costs, refuse charges, income pressures and the cost of unfunded activities including the Task Force Teams.
+The demand pressures from the growth in dwellings and other developed areas also has impacted on other universal services such as Street Cleansing. - Housing and Safer Communities with sustained pressures on emergency overnight accommodation which have increased due to a longer length of stay in temporary accommodation, a lower level of social lettings and the increase in private rents not met by Housing Benefit.

-These pressures have been met through a combination of temporary savings on Treasury Management activities and one-off resources.
+These pressures have been met through a combination of temporary savings on Treasury Management activities, one-off resources and underspends in other Directorates.